Dear readers of ADxS.org, please forgive the disruption.

 * Stress-induced cortisol release leads to overstimulation of dopamine D1 receptors in the PFC.
 This has been associated with impaired PFC function and deficits in working memory.59

 In the PFC, cortisol blocks catecholamine transporters on glial cells outside the synapses, which cause the removal of excess dopamine and noradrenaline from the cells.
-If this removal fails, this increases the dopamine and norepinephrine levels in the cells and thus their effect.59
+If this removal fails, this increases the dopamine and noradrenaline levels in the cells and thus their effect.59

 * Cortisol activates the mesocorticolimbic dopaminergic system63

 3.2.1.2.
-Cortisol activates norepinephrine
+Cortisol activates noradrenaline

 3.2.1.3.
 Cortisol activates serotonin